mwpenny/portal64-still-alive/documentation/levels/cutscenes/wait_for_cutscene.md

 | Name            | Description                          |
 | --------------- | ------------------------------------ |
 | `CUTSCENE_NAME` | The name of the cutscene to wait for |

+## Notes

+If multiple instances of the cutscene are running, this step will block until all have ended.